jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 sudo mysql -e "CREATE USER 'wp_user'@'localhost' IDENTIFIED BY 'password';"

 # https://wordpress.stackexchange.com/questions/6424/
+# I am splitting the long command up into two parts to fit it on the screen
+# It should look like this:
-sudo mysql -e "GRANT SELECT INSERT UPDATE DELETE DROP ALTER ON wordpress_db.* TO 'wp_user'@'localhost' IDENTIFIED BY 'password';"
+# sudo mysql -e "GRANT SELECT INSERT UPDATE DELETE DROP ALTER ON wordpress_db.*
+# TO 'wp_user'@'localhost'"

+COMMAND1="GRANT SELECT INSERT UPDATE DELETE DROP ALTER ON wordpress_db.*"
+COMMAND2=" TO 'wp_user'@'localhost'"
+sudo mysql -e $COMMAND1$COMMAND2

 # You can assign long commands to variables and execute them too
 COMMAND="FLUSH PRIVILEGES;"